Zainnn15/Group_09/deployment.md

 177 - Click the deploy button

-188 - Your project will automatically be deployed and you can click the visit button to visit the website.
+188 - Your project will automatically be deployed and you can click the visit button to visit the website